zerotypic/wilhelm/README.md

 decompiler.
 It aims to wrap around the existing SDK's API, plus provide additional features and concepts that make reverse engineering easier.

+While wilhelm works well in scripts, it is also designed with the REPL in mind: it is tailored to be easy to use interactively, to help answer simple questions while reversing is taking place.
+For example, you can use it to search a group of functions for a specific code pattern.
+As such, wilhelm contains an event system, allowing it to react and update itself whenever the underlying IDB is modified.

+Currently, the main feature provided by wilhelm is convenient access to a decompiled function's AST.
+The next major feature to be added is type management.

 ## Example Usage

 Initialize: